 Exodus 25:16 “And you shall put into the ark the Testimony which I will give you.”

 Testimony is a witness.
 We have already seen what that testimony is.
 The testimony is the Ten Commandments, and they were put into the ark.
 Then He says,

 Exodus 25:17 “You shall make a mercy seat of pure gold; two and a half cubits shall be its length and a cubit and a half its width.”

-Exodus 40:17-21 And it came to pass in the first month of the second year, on the first day of the month, that the tabernacle was raised up.
-So Moses raised up the tabernacle, fastened his sockets, set up its boards, put in its bars, and raised up its pillars.
-And he spread out the tent over the tabernacle and put the covering of the tent on top of it; as the LORD commanded Moses.
-He took the Testimony and put it into the ark [there is the two tables of stone], inserted the poles through the rings of the ark, and put the mercy seat on top of the ark.
-And he brought the ark into the tabernacle, hung up the veil of the covering, and partitioned off the ark of the Testimony, as the LORD had commanded Moses.
+Exodus 40:17-20 And it came to pass in the first month of the second year, on the first day of the month, that the tabernacle was raised up.
+So Moses raised up the tabernacle, fastened its sockets, set up its boards, put in its bars, and raised up its pillars.
+And he spread out the tent over the tabernacle and put the covering of the tent on top of it, as the LORD had commanded Moses.
+He took the Testimony and put it into the ark, inserted the poles through the rings of the ark, and put the mercy seat on top of the ark.

 II Chronicles 5:10 Nothing was in the ark except the two tablets which Moses put there at Horeb, when the LORD made a covenant with the children of Israel, when they had come out of Egypt.

 At the time of David the tablets were still on the inside of the ark.
 Let us go all the way back, practically to the end in the book of Revelation.